 In the old days when a fish took from the harling boat the ghillie would pick up the rod and lay into it with one almighty pull before then handing the rod to the guest.
 They worked on the basis that if the fish was getting off it was getting off early!
 The only time a harling guest should be touching these boat harling rods is after the boatman tells him it's ok to do so.
 Even the exact positioning of the lures should always be the boatman's task who stands a far better chance of getting the distance between each lure perfectly correct for maximum water coverage unlike a guest who in many cases will know next to nothing about the importance of individual lure distances.

 Leave Everything To Your Boatman

-Lure colour selection is also something that is vital for success and taking the boatman's advice which is grounded on 'faith' is a very important part of harling success as your boatman will have seen it all before and he's not out there for a blank day either.
+Lure colour selection is also something that is vital for success and taking the boatman's advice which is grounded on 'faith' is a very important part of harling success as your boatman will have seen it all before and remember he's not out there for a blank day either.
 Don't be thinking you know better if you're a fishing guest and remember the professional Tay boatman has had years to do all the experimenting required which is something they all have gone through.
-Frequently changing the lures is a big irritation for any professional boatman and an insult too so have patience and faith as eventually it will pay off.
+Frequently changing the lures is a big irritation for any professional boatman and an insult too his selection choice so have patience and faith as eventually that will likely pay off.